 These periods can be very difficult, but for Saturn/Capricorn people they have the potential to be life changing in highly beneficial ways.
 Many of the Capricorn stellium people, with the dreamy genius of Uranus/Neptune in their charts, have had difficulty coming to terms with the duality in their personalities between the creative inspiration of Uranus/Neptune and the requirement of grounding and achievement of Saturn/Capricorn.
 Under these influences right now and in the coming years, this will change and these young people will find their feet and begin to make a huge impact on our society.

 Ms. Ocasio-Cortez’s Mercury (communication) is also in Libra, a placement that tends to denote someone who is collaborative and works to ensure that everyone involved is pleased with a result.
 This gives me hope that she will be able to be a uniter rather than a divider, although her Mercury is opposed by her Aries Moon, denoting an impulsivity that could cause her to speak without first thinking.
+If this birth time is correct, her Mercury is fairly close to the Midheaven (the cusp of the 10th house) which often denotes someone who changes career quite frequently.
+If the political thing loses interest for her, she will easily move on to something else.

 This opposition is part of a Grand Cross – a powerful astrological complex of six cardinal (action) planets in a stressful alignment that includes Saturn, with all its tests and challenges.
 People often think that a Grand Trine, with its ease and flow, is a “better” aspect to have in one’s chart and if easier is better, then this may be true.
 But a Grand Cross, if it doesn’t kill you, WILL make you stronger by necessity – especially if Saturn is involved.
 And in Ms. Ocasio-Cortez’s chart, Pluto (transformation and regeneration) harmonizes with Jupiter and Saturn to effect the kind of change that this kind of personality is driven towards.
 She was a super achiever even in high school, when her science project won the attention of the International Astronomical Union which named an asteroid after her: 23238 Ocasio-Cortez.